shirish93/shirish93.github.io/_ideas/2024-03-15-municipal-data-transparency.md

 author: shirish
 categories: [ innovation, research, ideas, Kathmandu ]
 ---
-**Introduction:**

-This proposal outlines the establishment of a non-profit organization,**"Accountability Nepal"**, dedicated to promoting transparency and accountability among local governments in Nepal.
-By focusing on **automating data collection and evaluating data availability**, Accountability Nepal aims to empower citizens, improve service delivery, and strengthen citizen-government relations.
+This proposal outlines the establishment of a non-profit organization dedicated to promoting transparency and accountability among local governments in Nepal.
+By focusing on **automating data collection and evaluating data availability**, the organization will empower citizens, improve service delivery, and strengthen citizen-government relations.

 **Problem:**